All Saints Church and

 The Boughton Aluph organ count-down has begun:

 Can you believe it?
 Seventy years of restoration since the bells and pews were sold to save the church from collapse after war damage.
-And the final piece will be a fine 1912 J Conacher pipe organ to be installed over the winter and inaugurated with a recital next spring.
+And the final piece is a fine 1912 Peter Conacher pipe organ being installed now.

 BUT with no more pews to sell(!)

-we desperately need contributions towards the cost as we are still £8,200 short.
+we are still short of £7,000 to pay for it.
 Would you consider helping?
 All contributions welcome, large or small, and you can do this by going to our Support page (see above), or telephoning our Treasurer on 01233 640357.
 Thank you.

-PARISH MAGAZINE LATEST: The January edition is now out.
+PARISH MAGAZINE LATEST: The May edition is now out.
 If you don't subscribe to the magazine but would like to (it covers Wye, Brook, Hinxhill and here) please contact Hennie van Wyk on 01233 629320.
-The BA churchwardens' monthly notes (updated if necessary) can also be seen here.
+The BA churchwardens' monthly notes (updated as necessary) can also be seen here.
 The magazine's

 editorial team welcomes items for publication so if there's something about the village you'd like to communicate please contact one of us or Sue in the benefice office on 813793 or at email@example.com.

 WHAT'S NEW (old actually!)
 It's a splendid 1912 organ saved from a redundant church in Headcorn (no, not the one on the left; that's Sid Crow launching the appeal for funds for it).
-It is already in All Saints - in pieces - and will replace the existing instrument.
-When finally installed it shouldn't obscure those fine medieval coats of arms in the north transept window nor restrict access to the Holy Trinity wall painting.
-It still plays beautifully as you will hear at the inaugural VIP concert next year.
-Watch this space for progress.
+It is already under construction at All Saints and when complete shouldn't obscure those fine medieval coats of arms in the north transept window nor restrict access to the Holy Trinity wall painting.
+It still plays beautifully as you will hear at the inaugural VIP concert which we hope to arrange later this year.
+Watch this space for details.

 PS Sid is currently in All Saints too and would be very happy to see you (by appointment of course).